 Ontario Railway Stations

 The early CPR Station in Fort William was located at Bethune and Hardisty Streets.
 It was replaced by the current structure on Syndicate Avenue in 1910.
-The second station is a designated heritage property and remains in use by the railway.
+This station is now a designated heritage property.
+It remains in use by the railway.

 The first CPR Station in Port Arthur was built around 1884.
 It was originally located on Van Horne Street but later relocated to Graham Street, where it was destroyed by fire.
 A new station with a striking clock tower was built in 1907.
 It lasted until 1976 when it was demolished.